reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 - provide a safe avenue for communicating violations

 ## Background
-I am a member of the NumFOCUS [DISC committee](https://numfocus.org/programs/diversity-inclusion), and the committee worked on drafting a new CoC and guidelines for reporting violations.
+I am a member of the NumFOCUS Diversity and Inclusion in Scientific Computing [(DISC) committee](https://numfocus.org/programs/diversity-inclusion).
+This group worked on drafting a new CoC and guidelines for reporting violations.
 Both the short and long version of the [NumFOCUS CoC](https://numfocus.org/code-of-conduct) have been finalized and published.

 I am an organizer for two NYC meetup groups:
 - [NYC Women in Machine Learning & Data Science](https://www.meetup.com/NYC-Women-in-Machine-Learning-Data-Science/), ([@WiMLDS](https://twitter.com/wimlds))